 American Heart Association

 Sigma Theta Tau International

 I am a locally grown PhD student having worked at OHSU for over a decade.
-I obtained my BSN from Linfield College in 2005 and subsequently began working in the cardiac and surgical ICU where I developed a special interest in the care of adults with cardiovascular disease.
+I graduated from Linfield College in 2005 and subsequently began working in the cardiac and surgical ICU where I developed a special interest in the care of adults with cardiovascular disease.
 After catching the "research bug," I decided to pursue a PhD at OHSU with the goal of improving our understanding of symptom biology and physical frailty among adults with heart failure.
 I live on a walnut and filbert farm with my husband, twin boys, and our cat.
-In my "free time," I enjoy spending time with my family at our cabin, running, gardening, traveling (wherever we can go).
+In my "free time," I enjoy spending time with my family at our cabin, running, gardening, and traveling (wherever we can go).